-The application deadline for JD first-year entering students is April 1.
+The application deadline for JD first-year entering students has been extended to July 1, 2020.
 However, it is advised that you submit your application as early as possible.
 Students are admitted on a rolling basis.

 No. However, we do have a priority deadline of Feb.
 1. Applications received and completed by Feb.
-1 will receive a decision by March 1.
+1 will receive a decision by the first week of March.

 Applicants must obtain a bachelor's degree from a four-year accredited institution before enrolling in any ABA accredited law school.
 McGeorge School of Law, University of the Pacific will consider an application complete for review when an applicant has submitted the following: